top of page

 • A white evening shirt either a wing or a flat collar.
 This can be worn with cufflinks and studs.
 A plain silk shirt with buttons may be worn but any kind of ruffles or frills should be avoided.
 Alternatively, a fly-fronted shirt, where the buttons are concealed, is acceptable.

-• A black hand-tied bow tie or a self tied bow tie.
+• A black hand-tied bow tie or a self-tied bow tie.
 The size of the bow tie should be proportionate to the size of the wearer.
-A coloured bow tie maybe worn also.
+A coloured bow tie may also be worn also.

 • Black highly polished or patent lace-up shoes and black socks.